-With more than 12 years of experience in quantitative analysis, Annie is skilled in SPSS, a statistical software platform used for data analysis and statistical testing.
-She enjoys the challenge of detailed data management and analysis and finds it both engaging and rewarding—especially when it leads to uncovering insights about what the data reveals.
-She leads data deep-dives and facilitates reflection sessions to help clients translate numbers into action.
-Annie is known for building data confidence and capacity among clients and LFA staff alike—helping people not only understand their data but get excited about it.
-She’s led the data side of LFA engagements with clients including but not limited to The MacArthur Foundation, The Center for Effective Philanthropy, The Schusterman Fellowship, California Court Appointed Special Advocates, and The Mindful Life Project.
+With over a decade of experience in quantitative analysis, Annie is highly skilled in SPSS and enjoys the challenge of detailed data management and statistical testing.
+She finds data work both engaging and rewarding, especially when it leads to uncovering insights that drive learning and program improvement.
+Annie leads data deep-dives and facilitates reflection sessions to help clients translate numbers into tangible impact.
+She is known for building data confidence and capacity among both clients and LFA staff, helping people not only understand their data, but get excited about it.

 Annie was born and raised in the East Bay.
 She enjoys exploring California by motorcycle, rooting for the 49ers, attending to her large collection of succulents, and relaxing in Santa Cruz.